davidgasquez/handbook/content/communications.md

 > To effectively communicate, we must realize that we are all different in the way we perceive the world and use this understanding as a guide to our communication with others — Tony Robbins

 Communication is the science of transmitting knowledge to other humans.
 It goes by many names: debate, negotiation, discussion, education, and many more.
-Communication is a skill that is learnable; one must only learn its principles.
+Communication is a skill that is learnable.

 ## Talking